daviddugle/Weather-Dashboard/README.md

 -got the html set up
 -local storage like a BOSS!
 -making a lot of progress with the weather side of it.have the current set up and need to get to the UV index.
 I am saving the icons for later.
+-have the five day forcast about straight. the icon on the main page is working and need to do the same on the five day